-Our goal is to provide a $d$-dimensional extension of Theorem \ref{onedTh} (see Theorem \ref{EPI}).
-In dimension $d>1$, it is not obvious what the suitable definition of log-concavity should be.
-We discuss this in Section \ref{secdefs}.
-Moreover, we prove a $d$-dimensional analogue (Theorem \ref{discreteUB}) of the following result, due to Bobkov, Marsiglietti and Melbourne \cite{bobkov2022concentration}, who also studied discrete versions of the EPI (up to multiplicative constants) for R{\'e}nyi entropies of log-concave distributions and which is an important tool in the one-dimensional case: \begin{theorem} \cite[Theorem 1.1]{bobkov2022concentration} If a random variable $X$ follows a discrete log-concave p.m.f. $f$ on $\mathbb{Z}$, then
+Theorem \ref{discreteUB} can be seen as $d$-dimensional analogue of the following result, due to Bobkov, Marsiglietti and Melbourne \cite{bobkov2022concentration}, who also studied discrete versions of the EPI (up to multiplicative constants) for R{\'e}nyi entropies of log-concave distributions and which is an important tool in the one-dimensional case: \begin{theorem} \cite[Theorem 1.1]{bobkov2022concentration} If a random variable $X$ follows a discrete log-concave p.m.f. $f$ on $\mathbb{Z}$, then

 where $\sigma^2=\mathrm{Var}(X)$. \end{theorem}